Introduction

 Building codes

-All ADUs must adhere to Livermore’s building codes, ensuring safety and structural integrity.
+All ADUs must meet Livermore’s building codes, assuring safety, quality construction, and structural integrity throughout the development process.

 Livermore ADU Permit Guidelines